 - This candidate vaccine is designed to be used in combination with an adjuvant: a different component of the vaccine that helps alert the body's immune system to the spike's presence and helps stimulate it to create antibodies.

 - When the vaccine is injected into the body, the spike protein is detected by the immune system, which generates antibodies that can identify and bind to it.

 - These antibodies are then available to attack the spike protein on the virus surface, if it enters the body, and help stop COVID-19 disease.

 - The immune system responds to the vaccine and commits the spike protein to memory, so that when the body encounters the full SARS-CoV-2 virus it will remember to generate new antibodies to counter the virus.
 This type of memory typically allows for a vaccine to generate longer-lasting protection from disease.

 How Clinical Trials Work for the Adjuvanted Recombinant protein COVID-19 vaccine candidate

-When Sanofi teams seek to make a new vaccine, they look to answer one simple question: Can the vaccine do what they expect it to do?
-In other words, they aim to demonstrate that our COVID-19 vaccine meets the specific medical objectives set when given to the people who need it most.
+When we seek to make a new vaccine, we look to answer one simple question: Can the vaccine do what we expect it to do?
+In other words, we aim to demonstrate that our COVID-19 vaccine meets the specific medical objectives set when given to the people who need it most.
 This is our process for study of our adjuvanted recombinant protein vaccine candidate.